-I thought I would give a few easy tips on helping you optimize your About Page on your website and blog.
+Thought I would give a few easy tips on helping you optimize your About Page on your website and blog.
 Especially since the content on your website impacts the purchase decisions of your prospective buyer.

 - Tell a story: Don’t try to sell.
-Instead write about how you got into the business, a brief history or a funny story about you growing up, for example, “My mother always told me that….”
+Instead, write about how you got into the business, a brief history or a funny story about you growing up, for example, “My mother always told me that….”

 - Re-enforce your unique selling proposition: This is the place to clearly state what you bring to the table and why they need to choose you!

-- Call to action: Don’t forget to add the all important, Subscribe to our newsletter!
+- Call to action: Don’t forget to add the all-important, Subscribe to our newsletter!
 And, while you’re here, why not subscribe to our newsletter!

 - Images & HTML: Don’t use images to display important names, content, or links without adding the ALT attributes.
 Google will not recognize text contained in graphics.
 Obviously, point 8 should be implemented throughout the site where you have photos.